yabinmeng/nosqlbench-build-docs/site/blog/http-rest/quickstart-http-rest.md

      rw_key: Uniform(0,10000000)->int; ToString() -> String
      rw_value: Hash(); Uniform(0,1000000000)->int; ToString() -> String

-     restapi_host: ToString(); MirrorToString('<<host:>>'); ToString();
+     restapi_host: ToString(); MirrorToString('<<host:>>');
 ```

 Let’s break down the bindings to understand how they will be used as values in various operations.

 * request_id - represents a unique ID used when making the http-rest calls.
-* auto_gen_token - this binding uses a newly added function StargateToken(), providing the generation of an identifying token required by Stargate.
-The endpoint `http://{host}:8081/v1/auth` is decoupled from the operation in the event a different endpoint is needed in the future.
+* auto_gen_token - this binding uses a newly added function StargateToken(), providing the generation of an identifying
+ token required by Stargate.
+The endpoint `http://{host}:8081/v1/auth` is decoupled from the operation in the event a different
+ endpoint is needed in the future.
 * seq_key and seq_value - are values generated for use by rampup write operations.
 * rw_key and rw_value - are values generated for use by the main read and write operations.
-* restapi_host - constructed a binding value based on the ‘host’ value provided by the user in the command line.
+* restapi_host - constructed a binding value based on the `host` value provided by the user in the command line.
  The MirrorToString() function does exactly what it says and allows for customization of default and user-supplied values.

 ### Running a workload